CONTACT

 Quality Policy

-Takuma Co., Ltd., has adopted the following Quality Policy in order to provide satisfying products that meet customer expectations and earn a high level of trust while continuously improving the effectiveness of its quality management system.
+We have adopted the following Quality Policy in order to provide satisfying products that meet customer expectations and earn a high level of trust while continuously improving the effectiveness of our quality management system.

 Manufacturing products that result in customer satisfaction